The decision to close schools from Wednesday, March 18, until after the Easter holidays was announced on Sunday evening by President Cyril Ramaphosa.

 Remember all those pebbles, accumulated from trips to the beach that are now collecting dust on your kitchen window sill?
 Get to decorating them using whatever you have lying around the house (makers, colourful tape, paint, glitter etc.)

-Fun ways to use your painted stones:
+Fun ways to use

 - Garden decor - paint the pebbles to resemble garden creatures to be placed in pot plants.

 - Paperweights - your kid can get crafty by decorating stones to be used as paperweights.

 - Tic Tac Toe - Paint Xs and Os onto nine pebbles to be used for a tic tac toe game.